Conjecture-Inc/cubed/README.md

 # TODO

 - [ ] add more marketing stuff from the website here
+- [ ] add more context about hypercubed, also maybe labels for cubed vs. hypercubed / different issue templates for each?
 - [ ] add screenshots / demos from vilems figma / real screen recordings
 - [ ] add social links
 - [ ] add example usages?